Welcome to My Personal Website

 Photography and the arts are another personal passion.
 While I am far from being an artist myself, I’ve attended art workshops by major Syrian artist, the late Ayman Aldakr, which gave me a lasting respect for visual expression and creativity.
 I also worked as an events photographer during my student days in Damascus.

-Feel free to explore my site: projects, translations, publications, and my multilingual CV are all here — snapshots of a journey fueled by curiosity, engineering, and social engagement.
+Feel free to explore my site: projects, translations, publication(s), and my multilingual CV are all here — snapshots of a journey fueled by curiosity, engineering, and social engagement.